Uncategorized Archives - Parrot

 What kind of certifications do medical interpreters need?

 The first step to being a certified healthcare interpreter is bilingual(fluent in two languages).
 The NBCMI offers certification in Spanish, Cantonese, Mandarin, Russian, Korean, and Vietnamese.
-At the same time, CCHI offers certification in Spanish, Arabic, and Mandarin.
+At the same time, NBCMI and CCHI offers certification in Spanish, Arabic, and Mandarin.
 Although 23% of Americans are bilinguals, they fail to meet the pre-requisites for a language proficiency test.

 High proficiency in the second language is indispensable for certification.